matt-dong-123/dotfiles/README.md

    remembered automatically)
 6. In about:preferences > General > Language and Appearance > Fonts > Advanced...,
    set all fonts to "Maple Mono NF CN" and untick the tickbox

+# Philosophy

+This dotfiles repo has the same philosophy as Omarchy.
+It's extremely opiniated, even more so than Omarchy, and it has a lot of "proprietary bloat", so it's probably not for you.
+However, reading this repo through, copying the code, making PRs and improving the codebase are all encouraged!

 # Screenshots